Teradata MERGE INTO vs. UPDATE

 |Logical IOs||CPU Seconds||Spool (GB)|

-Since MERGE INTO executes INSERT and UPDATE statements simultaneously, this will increase the performance compared to single INSERT and UPDATE statements.
+Using MERGE INTO improves performance as it executes INSERT and UPDATE statements concurrently, unlike single INSERT and UPDATE statements.

-Suppose the column SalesId is a surrogate key, and the column SalesDate is already included when creating the key.
-In that case, we could redundantly have SalesDate in the joins without changing the result.
-But this does not always make sense, namely if we would give up the source independence of our data.
-It is, therefore, not advisable to blindly switch all UPDATE statements to MERGE INTO statements but always consider what effect this will have on our data warehouse design.
+If SalesId is a surrogate key and SalesDate is already included when creating the key, including SalesDate in the joins may be redundant without affecting the outcome.
+However, it is not always advisable as it may compromise the source independence of our data.
+Blindly switching all UPDATE statements to MERGE INTO statements is not recommended, and we should always evaluate its impact on our data warehouse design.